Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Kent State Stats and Trends

-- When Kent State scores more than 22.5 points, it is 6-4 against the spread and 7-3 overall.
+- Kent State is 6-4 against the spread and 7-3 overall when the team records more than 22.5 points.

 - In games that Kent State picks up over 346.7 yards, the team is 6-5 against the spread and 7-4 overall.

-- The Golden Flashes have turned the ball over 12 times, two fewer times than the Cowboys have forced turnovers (14).
+- This season the Golden Flashes have 12 turnovers, two fewer than the Cowboys have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.